 Read our in-depth tutorial on diamond carat weight for more information.
 It also includes a reference chart that will provide you with a visual reference for all the most popular shapes and sizes.

-Where to Buy 1 Carat Diamond Rings:
+Where to Buy 1 Carat Diamond Rings

 If you're shopping for an engagement ring, you might be feeling a bit overwhelmed.
 After all, there are essential decisions to make, not the least of which is how much to spend.
+You also have to decide whether you prefer a1-carat Tiffany solitaire or perhaps a halo setting or other ring style.

 Although that may be true, it can still be overwhelming to figure out where to buy an engagement ring.
 After all, it can be challenging to know who to trust and what companies are reputable.